Local Elites and Targeted Social Programs in Indonesia

 Researchers conducted a randomized evaluation to study the impact of elite capture in Program Keluarga Harapan (PKH).
 In addition, they analyzed historical administrative data from the Government of Indonesia to test for elite capture within Raskin, Jamkesmas, and BLT.

 Working in collaboration with the Government of Indonesia, researchers randomly varied the rules for beneficiary selection for the 2011 expansion of PKH for 400 randomly selected villages in Lampung, South Sumatra, and Central Java provinces.

 Comparison villages: Beneficiaries were selected through the current status quo for PKH, with beneficiaries verified by surveys conducted by the central government on assets and other household characteristics (200 villages).

-Elite-input villages: Beneficiaries were selected through a meeting of 5-8 local leaders, both formal (those who hold formal leadership positions such as village heads) and informal (respected members of the community), with no additional verification (100 villages).
+Elite-input villages: Beneficiaries were selected through a meeting of five to eight local leaders, both formal (those who hold formal leadership positions such as village heads) and informal (respected members of the community), with no additional verification (100 villages).

 Community-input villages: Beneficiaries were selected through a community meeting with no additional verification.
 The full community was invited to the meetings, which were heavily advertised (100 villages).